Derrick Watson: Legal career and service in Army Reserves

 He began his career as an associate at the law firm of Landels, Ripley & Diamond in San Francisco, California, where he worked from 1991 to 1995.
-He served as an Assistant United States Attorney in the Northern District of California from 1995 to 2000, serving as Deputy Chief of the Civil Division from 1999 to 2000.
+He served as an assistant United States attorney in the Northern District of California from 1995 to 2000, serving as deputy chief of the Civil Division from 1999 to 2000.
 In 2000, Watson returned to private practice, joining the law firm of Farella Braun + Martel LLP, where he worked on product liability, toxic tort, and environmental cost recovery litigation.
 Watson became a partner at the firm in 2003.
 While in private practice, Watson conducted substantial pro bono work on behalf of the San Francisco Lawyers' Committee for Civil Rights, he also did pro bono work involving human trafficking and wage and hour claims.
-Watson served as an Assistant United States Attorney in the District of Hawaii from 2007 to 2013 and served as Chief of the Civil Division from 2009 to 2013.
-From 1998 to 2006, Watson served in the United States Army Reserve in the Judge Advocate General's Corps, with the rank of captain.
-He was honorably discharged.
+Watson served as an assistant United States attorney in the District of Hawaii from 2007 to 2013 and served as chief of the Civil Division from 2009 to 2013.
+From 1998 to 2006, Watson served in the United States Army Reserve in the Judge Advocate General's Corps, honorably discharged with the rank of captain.

 Federal judicial service

-On November 14, 2012, President Barack Obama nominated Watson to serve as a United States District Judge of the United States District Court for the District of Hawaii, to the seat vacated by Judge David Alan Ezra, who assumed senior status on June 27, 2012.
+On November 14, 2012, President Barack Obama nominated Watson to serve as a United States district judge of the United States District Court for the District of Hawaii, to the seat vacated by Judge David Alan Ezra, who assumed senior status on June 27, 2012.
 On January 2, 2013, his nomination was returned to the President, due to the sine die adjournment of the Senate.
 He was renominated to the same office the next day.
 Watson was rated "well qualified" by a substantial majority of the American Bar Association's Standing Committee on the Federal Judiciary.
 Watson encountered no opposition in the Senate Judiciary Committee, which reported his nomination to the Senate floor on February 14, 2013, by voice vote.
 Watson's nomination was confirmed by a 94–0 vote on April 18, 2013.
 He received his commission on April 23, 2013.
 Watson is the fourth Native Hawaiian to serve on the federal bench, and the only currently serving Native Hawaiian judge.
 Watson became chief judge on November 6, 2022.